Get Into Debt Now, Before Time Runs Out

 Haven’t you heard that spending helps the economy?
 The more you spend, the more sellers earn.
 Their family depend on your money.
 Be a philanthropist and help the cause.
 Don’t worry about your income.
 You’re a genius; you’ll earn later in life.
 Apply for a credit card and charge it – and make sure you have a high limit.
 If not, apply for a few more cards.

 You know you need to look good all the time.
 Your clothes are old; even your neighbor’s dog hates your clothes.
 Try new ones now.
-Go to the mall, they run sales all the time.
+Go to the mall, they run sale all the time.
 Don’t buy cheap.
 See, that fellow walking ahead of you?
 Get clothes like his.

 Don’t forget to buy a few pair of shoes before they are out of stock; it’s your last chance!
 With cash, you can’t spend much without emptying your wallet, don’t carry cash.
 Charge all your shopping to credit cards.
 Get this list of things to spend on.
 You only need to pay the minimum due.
 You are not poor, so you can easily pay that much, can’t you?